Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 4. Connect a gamePad Controller to it.
 You might need a USB Type-A to Type-C or Micro Type-B connector based on your phone.
 5. You are all set to go !!!

-_Seems Like I am missing something...
-What am I missing?_
+🤔 _Seems Like I am missing something...
+What am I missing?_\

-_My Bad, I forgot to show you what each controls on the GamePad does!_
+😅 _My Bad, I forgot to show you what each controls on the GamePad does!_

 ![Controller Instruction](/Resources/Screenshots/Controller%20Guide.png)

 _Yes this Handmade thing does not look too professional but I got my new **Samsung Galaxy Tab S8 Ultra** So I am flaunting it and not hiding the fact that I was too lazy to make the guide in a professional software like Adobe Illustrator_

 # Interested in Editing the project for your own use?